Tag Archives: Animals

 Chimpanzee Photo: Disney

-Love in Nature and in History
+Love in Nature and History

 Regarding matters of love, I trust many of our animal friends, especially these sweet roseate spoonbills and other birds that mate for life.
 Then again, the natural world also features its share of preening and downright aggression — witness the hippo, who sprays his future mate with feces.
 Lovely!